 To comprehensively capture useful information from intrinsic vibrations, a multitude of features were extracted from each IMF.
 These features were then utilized to construct a high-dimensional vector, enabling a thorough representation of the RC operating conditions [13].
 However, high-dimensional feature vectors often contain a significant amount of redundant information.
 Multiple features may reflect similar characteristics of the signal, leading to the overlap and redundancy of information.
 This increases not only the computational complexity but also difficulty in identifying the most relevant features for fault diagnosis.
 Moreover, in the intricate operation environment, RC vibration signals are susceptible to other fault-irrelative contamination.
 Thus, dimension reduction techniques are essential to eliminate such redundancy of feature vectors and further bolster the performance of fault diagnosis.
-Traditionally, feature dimension reduction in RC fault diagnosis has been achieved through methods such as principal component analysis (PCA) [7] and kernel principal component analysis (KPCA) [14].
-These techniques extract essential information from raw signals using linear or non-linear matrix transformations.
+Traditionally, feature dimension reduction in RC fault diagnosis has been achieved through methods such as principal component analysis [7] and kernel principal component analysis [14].
+These techniques extract essential information from raw signals using linear or nonlinear matrix transformations.
 However, given the scale of big data in RC fault diagnosis, these approaches may not suffice.
 Therefore, there is a growing interest in exploring more robust methods for feature dimension reduction.
-Deep learning methods have gained traction in academic circles due to their ability to perform feature fusion in depth [15, 16].
-DBNs can fuse high-dimensional features into a lower-dimensional, deeply-fused feature vector.
-The multi-layer architecture of DBNs enables the extraction of hierarchical features that capture complex, nonlinear relationships within the data by considering mutual information of neighboring layers [17, 18].
-Thus it preserves essential information and improving diagnostic accuracy of RC.
+Deep learning methods have gained attractions in academic communities due to their ability to perform feature fusion in depth [15,16].
+Deep belief networks (DBNs) can fuse high-dimensional features into a lower-dimensional, deeply fused feature vector.
+The multi-layer architecture of DBNs enables the extraction of hierarchical features that capture complex, nonlinear relationships within the data by considering mutual information of neighboring layers [17,18].
+Thus it preserves essential information and improves diagnostic accuracy of RC.

-After the features are deeply fused, pattern recognition method need to be selected to automatically assign the fault types.
-Currently, most fault identification methods either depend on Euclidean distance [19] or make assumptions about data following certain distributions[20].
+After the features are deeply fused, pattern recognition method needs to be selected to automatically assign the fault types.
+Currently, most fault identification methods either depend on Euclidean distance [19] or make assumptions about data following certain distributions [20].
 Given that RC vibration signals are both nonlinear and non-stationary [21], such an assumption could be unreasonable.
-It could overlook crucial nonlinear information and thereby compromising the fault diagnosis performance.
-To address this issue, this paper devises a similarity metric based on GM for RC fault diagnosis.
+It could overlook crucial nonlinear information, thereby compromising the fault diagnosis performance.
+To address this issue, this paper devises a similarity metric based on Grassmann manifold (GM) for RC fault diagnosis.
 GM comprises a set of subspaces capable of representing the operating conditions of the RC [22].

-The lower-dimensional feature vector is mapped onto subspaces on the Grassmann manifold.
+The lower-dimensional feature vector is mapped onto subspaces on the GM.
 This approach ensures that the most informative and nuanced features are retained.
-The Grassmann manifold provides a geometric framework that captures the intrinsic structure of the data subspaces, making it well-suited for analyzing complex non-linear fault patterns.
-The similarity between subspaces of real-time monitoring data and different fault monitoring data on Grassmann manifold can be evaluated using the geodesic distance metric [23].
+The GM provides a geometric framework that captures the intrinsic structure of the data subspaces, making it well-suited for analyzing complex nonlinear fault patterns.
+The similarity between subspaces of real-time monitoring data and different fault monitoring data on GM can be evaluated using the geodesic distance metric [23].
 The use of geodesic distance for comparing subspaces allows for accurate similarity measurement, which is crucial for distinguishing between different fault conditions.
 This methodology enhances the accuracy of fault diagnosis by retaining essential nonlinear information and reducing sensitivity to noise and variations in the data.
-Additionally, the Grassmann manifold-based approach is robust to changes in operating conditions, making it highly effective to RC data of real-world industrial applications where data variability is common.
+Additionally, the GM-based approach is robust to changes in operating conditions, making it highly effective to RC data of real-world industrial applications where data variability is common.

-In the quest for intelligent fault diagnosis of reciprocating compressor in the context of big data, this paper presents a hybrid approach that combines EMD, DBN and a Grassmann manifold-based similarity metric.
+In the quest for intelligent fault diagnosis of RC in the context of big data, this paper presents a hybrid approach that combines EMD, DBN, and a GM-based similarity metric.
 The contributions of this paper can be summarized as follows.